IT’S TIME TO UP OUR GAME, ASSOCIATIONS.

-So I am embarking on a fairly ambitious writing endeavor: one full year’s worth of content focused squarely on the role that culture plays in driving the success of associations.
-For those who know me, you’ll recognize that these are not brand new topics to me—I’ve been blogging about both for more than ten years.
+I am embarking on a fairly ambitious writing endeavor: one full year’s worth of content focused squarely on the role that culture plays in driving the associations’ success.
+For those who know me, you’ll recognize these are not brand new topics to me — I’ve been blogging about both for more than ten years.

 But I haven’t brought the two together in a truly focused way, until now.
 And I’m not talking about just an occasional post.
 I’m going to be writing here every single week—for a year—covering topics like culture and strategy, culture and governance, staff development, member engagement, and hiring and recruiting.
 In fact, this is pretty much the only place you will see me writing online that is specifically focused on associations.